sharmaabhishekk/sharmaabhishekk.github.io/_projects/vaep_gam.md

 ├── xt_pre_data.csv
 ```

 The next step is to run the notebook.
-That's as easy as opening the notebook and run all the cells.
+That's as easy as opening the notebook and running all the cells.
 If everything works well, you'll have a new folder called `data-fifa` in the `vaep_gam` directory.
 It contains the data from the 64 World Cup matches converted into SPADL format.

 ### Creating Labels and Features